dav3860/vmbix/README.md

 This project is a fork of the original VmBix by ihryamzik (https://code.google.com/p/vmbix/)

 ## Build from source
-Note: you'll need to intall jdk and ant to follow this article.
+Note: you'll need to install jdk and ant to follow this article.
 Sources could also be compiled manually, without ant.

 ### Download source code
 ```